AdobeDocs/experience-manager-guides-learn.en/help/courses/course-3/conver-ui-config.md

 When migrating from the old UI to the new AEM Guides UI, updates to **ui_config** must be converted to more flexible and modular UI configurations.
 This framework helps adopt changes seamlessly into the **editor_toolbar** and [other toolbars](/help/courses/course-3/conver-ui-config.md#editing-json-for-different-screens).
 The process also supports modifying other views and widgets in the application.

+>[!NOTE]
+>
+>Customizations applied to specific buttons might face issues during the transition to the extension framework.
+If this occurs, please reach out to the AEM Guides Customer Success team for prompt support and resolution.

 ## Editing JSON for different screens